The PPE Major

 (a) All students fulfill a "Rigorous Reasoning" Pre-requirement.

-(c) All students are required to take four PPE Core courses (4 credits).
+(c) Intermediate courses: PPE Core courses (4 credits).
 These are PPE-specific interdisciplinary courses.

-(e) Finally, all PPE majors need to take a PPE 475 or 476 (Capstone seminar and research project) in their senior year.
-This accounts for the 16th credit.
-Students may take more than one Capstone seminar and count such seminars as electives in their thematic concentration.
+(e) Capstone seminar and research project: PPE 475 or 476 (1 credit) Students may take more than one Capstone seminar and count seminars as electives in their thematic concentration.

 1. Minors: Students who want to study a particular PPE discipline in greater depth are encouraged to pursue a minor in that discipline.
 PPE will count four (out of six) minor courses toward the PPE degree: two Foundation, one Core and one Thematic Concentration Elective.
 Click here for information about a Minor in: Philosophy, Political Science and Economics